-South Africa is by far the largest emitter of GHGs in Africa and one of the most carbon emission-intensive countries in the world, annually emitting some 7 tonnes of carbon dioxide per capita, as shown in figure 6, due to the energy intensive economy and high dependence on coal for primary energy.
+South Africa is by far the largest emitter of GHGs in Africa and one of the most carbon emission-intensive countries in the world, annually emitting some 7 tonnes of carbon dioxide per capita, as shown in figure 5, due to the energy intensive economy and high dependence on coal for primary energy.
 Certain energy efficiency initiatives have potential for financial support under the Clean Development Mechanism.
 Nevertheless over the past few years with the restructuring of the economy there has been a decline in several energy intensive activities.
-The DME has also established the Designated National Authority to process CDM projects and certain other clean development initiatives have taken place such as the publication of a draft "Cleaner Fuels Strategy" (Joint Implementation Strategy for the Control of Exhaust Emissions from Road-going Vehicles in the Republic of South Africa, 2003) for public comment.
-It is expected to be finalised in 2005.
+The DME has also established the Designated National Authority to process CDM projects and certain other clean development initiatives have taken place such as the publication of a "Cleaner Fuels Strategy" (Joint Implementation Strategy for the Control of Exhaust Emissions from Road-going Vehicles in the Republic of South Africa, 2003).